fai-aher/Quicksort-by-fai-aher/README.md

 This is my own implementation of the recursive sorting algorithm of Quicksort.

-it includes a testing section for anyone who wants to try it.
+* It includes a testing section for anyone who wants to try it.
+* The implementation was made with the Python programming language.